smabdullah/post-install-windows/README.md

 After the installation completes, close the terminal.

 ### Step 3: Create a Configuration File
 1. Create a configuration file (e.g., packages.config) to list all the packages you want to install.
 There is an example configuration file included in this repository.
+Use it as a reference.
 2. Visit the [Chocolatey package repository](https://community.chocolatey.org/packages) to find the package names for your desired applications (e.g., googlechrome for Chrome)
 3. Add these package names to your configuration file.